AlexandrePoisson/apn_utils/demo_gesture_recognition_mit.md

 I edited it because there is a mistake in the cmake statement

-To proceed to step: sudo python3 setup.py install sudo apt-get install python3-setuptools
+To proceed to step: "sudo python3 setup.py install" sudo apt-get install python3-setuptools

 To install some packages with pip (because apparently the Jetson nano does not come with Python pip)